pjotrp/bioruby-table/README.md

     bio-table table1.csv --num-filter "fdr <= 0.05"
 ```

-bio-table should be lazy.
-And be good for big data, bio-table is
+bio-table is lazy where it can be.
+And bio-table should be good for big data, bio-table is
 designed so that most important functions do not load the data in
 memory.
 The library supports a functional style of programming, but
 you don't need to know Ruby to use the command line interface (CLI).